-When traveling RTW, money is the one factor that determines how long you travel for, where you visit, and how fast you can move.
-Budgeting for a trip of this magnitude is difficult, challenging, and frustrating, and if you are traveling with another person, it quickly becomes the most discussed topic before, during, and after your trip.
+When traveling RTW, money is the one factor that determines how long you travel, where you visit, and how fast you move on.
+Budgeting for a trip of this magnitude is difficult, challenging, and frustrating, and if you’re traveling with another person, quickly becomes the most discussed topic before, during, and after your trip.

-At BootsnAll, we try to help travelers make the most of their trips.
+At BootsnAll, we help travelers make the most of their trips.
 Whether it’s a week on a Caribbean island or a two-year long jaunt around the world, we like to give you all the tools necessary to put together the best trip you can.
-As the leaders of independent travel, we want you to travel longer, further, and more productively than you ever have before.
+We want you to travel longer, further, and more productively than you ever have before.

-When taking a RTW trip, trying to find ways to cut corners on your spending is a daily task.
-Finding free and cheap things to eat, places to stay, and activities to take part in is a victory for the RTW traveler.
+When taking an RTW trip, trying to find ways to cut corners on your spending is a daily challenge.
+Finding free and cheap things to eat, places to stay, and no-cost activities to take part in is a victory for the RTW traveler.
 We’re always looking out for deals and ways to spend less so we can travel more.
-That’s why we put together this list of eight ways to travel for free on your RTW trip.
+That’s why we put together this list of eight ways to cut costs and stretch your budget on your RTW trip.

-If you are looking for a cultural experience while also saving a few bucks, then consider a homestay.
-Homestays are typically for students and traditionally meant for those in a foreign exchange program.
-However, if you’re older than student age and far out of college, as many RTW travelers are, you’re not out of luck.
-An important part of a RTW trip is immersing yourself into the different cultures of the countries you visit.
+An important part of an around the world trip is immersing yourself in the different cultures of the countries you visit.
 Learning the language is an important part of learning about a particular culture, and RTW travelers are encouraged to try speaking the language of the country they’re in.
-Taking language classes, along with a homestay, is a great way to accomplish that.
+Taking language classes and staying with a local family, is a great way to accomplish both things.

 Many language schools will place students with a host family during their time in the school.
-While this isn’t mandatory at many schools, it really assists in the language learning as the education extends far beyond the classroom.
-Typically host families are encouraged to only communicate in the local language, making learning the language sometimes frustrating, but full immersion certainly speeds up the process.
-Obviously the language classes are not free, but often room and board at a homestay is offered as part of the tuition.
-Travelers can really throw themselves into the culture during a homestay, save a few bucks doing it, and really get a chance to learn the language of the country they’re visiting.
+While this isn’t mandatory at many schools, it really assists in the language learning process as the education extends far beyond the classroom.
+Typically host families are encouraged to only communicate in the local language, making learning the language faster, if also sometimes frustrating.
+Obviously, language classes are not free, but often room and board at a homestay are offered as part of tuition and costs less than staying in a hotel or vacation rental.
+Besides, travelers can really throw themselves into the culture during a homestay, save a few bucks doing it, and really get a chance to learn the language of the country they’re visiting.

 Travelers can also take advantage of homestays by working abroad or simply staying with families while traveling.
-While homestays aren’t usually free in these cases, they can often be cheaper than other accommodation options, especially in expensive to travel in countries.
+While homestays aren’t usually free in these cases, they can often be cheaper than other accommodation options, especially in expensive regions.
 They really give travelers a chance of connecting with the local culture.
 Many families not only cook and eat with the traveler, but will take him or her to their favorite restaurants, bars, and sites.